antonellopellecchia/uri_mail/README.md

 * mail_label, that changes the label of the email field; its default value is "Your email".
 * object_label, that changes the label of the object field; its default value is "Object".
 * message_label, that changes the label of the message textarea; its default value is "Your message".
+* send_label, that changes the label of sumit button.
+* success_message/failed_message, that change the success/error response.

 Managing the messages
 ---------------------